Nikola Vučević: Freshman

 Vučević missed the first eight games of the season while waiting to have his amateur status confirmed by the NCAA Clearinghouse.
 He averaged 2.6 points and 2.7 rebounds in 23 games in three starts.
-Vučević played in his first game with USC on 15 December 2008, against Pepperdine, and had two points, two blocks, and two rebounds in six minutes.
-He made his first start of the season on 24 January 2009, at Washington State in the Trojans' 46–44 win with a season-high eight points and five rebounds.
-He also scored eight points on 9 February 2009 at UCLA, and in his second start of the season on 19 February against Washington State.
-Vučević had a season-best seven rebounds in that game and matched that total on 5 March 2009, vs. Oregon.
-Vučević scored six points and had four rebounds in the NCAA second-round loss to Michigan State on 22 March.
+Vučević played in his first game with USC on December 15, 2008, against Pepperdine, and had two points, two blocks and two rebounds in six minutes.
+He made his first start of the season on January 24, 2009, at Washington State in the Trojans' 46–44 win with a season-high eight points and five rebounds.
+He also scored eight points on February 9, 2009 at UCLA, and in his second start of the season on 19 February against Washington State.
+Vučević had a season-best seven rebounds in that game and matched that total on March 5, 2009, vs. Oregon.
+Vučević scored six points and had four rebounds in the NCAA second-round loss to Michigan State on March 22.
 In all, he made 57.8 percent of his shots from the field (26-for-45).

 Sophomore

 Vučević began to excel in his sophomore season.
-He scored 18 points and had eight rebounds in the first game of the season against UC Riverside on 17 November 2009, both totals better than any of his freshman games.
-Vučević had 18 points and 14 rebounds at Texas on 3 December 2009.
-He scored a career-high 19 points and had 11 rebounds vs. Loyola Marymount on 21 November 2009, for his first career double-double.
-He matched his career high with 19 points on 9-of-12 shooting at UCLA on 16 January 2010, scoring 17 points in the second half.
+He scored 18 points and had eight rebounds in the first game of the season against UC Riverside on November 17, 2009, both totals better than any of his freshman games.
+Vučević had 18 points and 14 rebounds at Texas on December 3, 2009.
+He scored a career-high 19 points and had 11 rebounds versus Loyola Marymount on November 21, 2009, for his first career double-double.
+He matched his career high with 19 points on 9-of-12 shooting at UCLA on January 16, 2010, scoring 17 points in the second half.
 By the end of the year, he had led USC in scoring five times and in rebounding 20 times, including the last nine games.

 Overall, he was the second-best scorer and leading rebounder on the Trojans, with 10.7 points and 9.4 rebounds per game.
 Vučević led the Pac-10 with 283 rebounds and offensive rebounds per game (6.3) and his 39 blocks were the fourth most in the conference.
-Vučević's .504 shooting percentage (126-for-250) led USC and was seventh best in the Pac-10.
-Vučević was named the 2009–10 Pac-10 Most Improved Player, and earned all-Pac-10 second team and Pac-10 honorable-mention all-defensive team honors.
+Vučević's .504 shooting percentage (126 for 250) led USC and was seventh best in the Pac-10.
+Vučević was named the 2009–10 Pac-10 Most Improved Player, and earned all-Pac-10 second-team and Pac-10 honorable-mention all-defensive team honors.
 He had the second-most blocks ever in a season by a Trojan sophomore and the third-most rebounds.
 Vučević started all 30 games for USC and posted 10 double-doubles.